Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 }
 ~~~

-If 512K ILM/DLM still does not meet for some cases(such as mbnet), change the download mode to ddr(DOWNLOAD=ddr),, please make sure the hardware support ddr if run on hardware.
+If 512K ILM/DLM still does not meet for some cases(such as mbnet), change the download mode to ddr, make sure the hardware support ddr if run on hardware.

 ## Result